 However, after thousands of gigs, Lael was looking for the next step.
 He felt his playing and career had reached a plateau.
 It was in late 2010 that he made the decision to go back to school and further his knowledge of drums, percussion and singing at the Musicians Institute in Hollywood, CA. During this time he recorded full length album with Byzantium (a folk group) and Jimmy Jax Pinchak Band (a blues/rock guitarist and actor) and, after graduation, legendary Pete Anderson’s “Live at The Moose”, with whom toured the country and played 2 weekly residencies while living in LA.
 He also started his private lesson business in 2011 while in school.
 Lael graduated from MI with an accredited music degree in March of 2013.

 Lael, his wife Amanda, and son Kairie, now live in the Nashville area, where he continues to teach and play.
 During the summer of 2018 Lael had been working for about a year ‘rebooting’ his private instruction business.
 Countless hours at his instrument, in his studio, behind a computer, pushing pencil to staff papers and development of a tiered, goal oriented, song and performance based music program in 3 disciplines had finally been born.
 Drums, Percussion and Voice!
-The relaunch and rebrand became DPV Music Lessons and his logo, designed by his cousin Hank Benzenberg, completes the transformation!
-A culmination of 25 plus years in the music business has given Lael his next calling: Passing along the knowledge he’s gained to all ages, but specifically KIDS!
+The relaunch and rebrand became DPV Music Lessons.
+25 plus years experience in the music business has given Lael his next calling: Passing along the knowledge he’s gained to all ages, but specifically KIDS!

 “I love kids.
 I realized this only after having Kairie.
 It really changed me in more ways than I can keep track.
 I never thought I’d be a dad, and it’s by far the best stage I’ve ever stepped foot on!”